 Accurate and precise estimates of origination and extinction rates.
-Paleobiology (in press).
+Paleobiology (2014).

 On the flux ratio method and correcting incorrect forms of correct equations.
 Palebiology 37:710-711 (2011).

 Geographical, environmental and intrinsic biotic controls on Phanerozoic marine diversification.
 Palaeontology 53:1211-1235 (2010).

 Fair sampling of taxonomic richness and unbiased estimation of origination and extinction rates.
 In J. Alroy and G. Hunt (eds.), Quantitative Methods in Paleobiology.
 Paleontological Society Papers 16:55-80 (2010).